benalaluf/HomeTask/readme.md

 ## Automatic ADB Device Selection

-Both `run.sh` and `tmux_run.sh` scripts are smart enough to automatically detect and connect to the live `adb` device on your network.
-No need to manually specify devices—just sit back and let the scripts handle it!
+Both `run.sh` and `tmux_run.sh` scripts are smart enough to automatically detect and connect to the live `adb` device.

 ## Additional Notes

-- Ensure that your Android Virtual Device (AVD) or physical device is properly connected and recognized by `adb`.
-- The project is designed to be user-friendly and straightforward, with a lot of work spent learning Docker to streamline the process for you. 🐳
+- The project is designed to be user-friendly and straightforward, with a lot of work spent learning Docker to streamline the process. 🐳

-If you run into issues, manually running the Docker container is recommended.
+- If you run into issues, manually running the Docker container is recommended.
 It may give you more control over debugging any environment problems that pop up.
+- I run my test with Pixel_8_API_35, although the code should work with every device

 ## BTW works on my mechine
 ![](works_on_my_mechine.gif)